 The Academic Affairs Committee works to engage early career faculty, scientists, post-docs, and (graduate/undergraduate) students to make MRS a home society for them by identifying the educational and professional priorities of younger members; developing, implementing, and managing programs and activities designed to advance the education and careers of these groups.
 The committee serves as the MRS liaison to ABET (Accreditation Board for Engineering and Technology) and in an advisory capacity to MRS University Chapters.
 The Academic Affairs Committee also includes the Accreditation Subcommittee, Early Career Professionals Engagement Subcommittee, Education Subcommittee, Student Engagement Subcommittee and University Chapters and Special Projects Subcommittee.

 The MRS Awards Committee oversees all Society awards according to policies approved by the Board of Directors, arranges for the preparation and presentation of awards, recommends new awards and changes to existing awards, and oversees publicity for all awards.
-Subcommittees: Graduate Student Award, Innovation in Materials Characterization Award, The Kavli Foundation Early Career Lectureship in Materials Science, Materials Theory Award, Mid-Career Researcher Award, MRS Fellow, MRS Impact, MRS Medal, Outstanding Young Investigator, Postdoctoral Awards, Turnbull Lectureship, Von Hippel Award.
+Subcommittees: Graduate Student Award, Innovation in Materials Characterization Award, The Kavli Foundation Early Career Lectureship in Materials Science, Materials Theory Award, Mid-Career Researcher Award, MRS Fellow, MRS Impact, MRS Medal, Outstanding Young Investigator, MRS Nelson Buck Robinson Science And Technology Award For Renewable Energy, Postdoctoral Awards, Turnbull Lectureship, Von Hippel Award.

 The Government Affairs Committee contributes to the development of governmental science and technology policy in materials-related areas by responding to and initiating opportunities to interact nationally and internationally with government officials and public and private organizations on matters of science and technology policy.
 Subcommittees include Congressional Fellow, Congressional Visits, Government Agencies and Grass Roots.